saymrwulf/cryptography/notes.md

-2025-01-12T07:45:00 - Implementing approach from a new paper read last night (cryptography) 2025-01-12T08:32:00 - Late-night bugfix on financial RL environment (cryptography) 2025-01-14T05:15:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography)
+2025-01-12T07:45:00 - Implementing approach from a new paper read last night (cryptography) 2025-01-12T08:32:00 - Late-night bugfix on financial RL environment (cryptography) 2025-01-14T05:15:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography) 2025-01-14T22:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography)